jamesmh/coravel/Docs/Scheduler.md

 ### Sample: Scheduling An Invocable That Sends A Daily Report

-Imaging you have a "daily report" that you send out to users at the end of each day.
+Imagine you have a "daily report" that you send out to users at the end of each day.
 What would be a simple, elegant way to do this?

-Using Coravel's Invocables, Scheduler and Mailer altogether can make it happen!
+Using Coravel's Invocables, Scheduler and Mailer all together can make it happen!

 Take this sample class as an example: